Sleitnick/rbxts-proton/README.md

 Like the proton of an atom, Proton aims at adding stability to your game development, all while only remaining a portion of the whole.
 Use Proton to structure and connect the top-level design of your game.

+> **Warning**
+> Proton is early in development.
+Due to currently limitations with roblox-ts, Proton does not yet support dependency injection, which is a necessary feature to make Proton production-ready.
+Other portions of Proton may also change, as the overall API is not solidified.

 ## Providers

 Providers are the core of Proton.
 A provider _provides_ a specific service or utility to your game.
 For example, a game might have a `DataProvider` (or `DataService`/`DataManager`/etc.) that provides the logic for handling data for players in the game.